KunvarAbhishek/CovidTacles-SmartGlass-With-App/README.md

 ## **License**
-This project is licensed under [Abhishek Gupta's License].
+This project is licensed and copyright under Abhishek Gupta's.
 No commercial or domestic use of this idea or approach is permitted without the explicit permission of Abhishek Gupta.